gromedev/public/DfE-Linux/README.md

 2

 This is the onboarding script that will connect the Linux server to Defender for Endpoint.
-Do not modify it.
+The example script in this repo has the onboarding code removed.
+But you can download a full onboarding script from the DfE portal in your tenant.

 **Step 3:** Run 3HealthCheck.sh